philips-software/terraform-provider-hsdp/docs/resources/iam_service.md

 * `scopes` - (Required) Array.
 List of supported scopes for this service.
 Minimum: ["openid"]
 * `validity` - (Optional) Integer.
 Validity of service (in months).
 Minimum: 1, Maximum: 600, Default: 12
 * `default_scopes` - (Required) Array.
 Default scopes.
 You do not have to specify these explicitly when requesting a token.
 Minimum: ["openid"]
+* `self_private_key` - (Optional) RSA private key in PEM format.
+When provided, overrides the generated certificate / private key combination of the
+  IAM service.
+This gives you full control over the credentials.
+* `self_expires_on` - (Optional) Sets the certificate validity generated from `self_private_key`.
+When not specified, the generated certificate will have a validity of 5 years.

 ## Attributes Reference